 In the same manner as the baseline visit, participants will be sent questionnaires in the post to complete prior to the end of treatment visit.
 The following assessments will be performed as per Table 2.
-The participants bring the completed questionnaires to their visit.
-If they are unable to complete them then the research nurse can assist at the visit.
+The participants bring the completed questionnaires to their visit or send them to the research team via post.
+If they are unable to complete them independently then the research nurse can assist at the visit.